SuhtrA/ARCS_ArduinoSequencer/README.md

 ---------------

-This project could would not be born without the documentation and tutorials available on :
+This project wouldn't be born without the documentation and tutorials available on :

 https://www.locoduino.org/